What is Kulanu?

 Each year ADL acknowledges synagogues that participate in the program with a special “Kulanu” designation, distinguishing them as communities activating their commitment to and leadership in fighting antisemitism and hate.

-As a self-directed program that is customizable to the pace your congregation chooses, the time commitment will vary depending on the size and scope of the initiatives your congregation takes on.
-We recommend your working group holds monthly or bi-monthly meetings to ensure there is time to plan a clear pathway to success.
-The majority of congregations choose to continue in the Kulanu network after their first year given the exclusive access to timely briefings, ongoing learning and newly developed resources, as well as connections to other congregations engaging in this work.
+As a self-directed program that is customizable to the pace your congregation chooses, the time commitment varies depending on your goals and the size and scope of the initiatives your congregation may want to take on.
+We recommend working groups hold monthly or bi-monthly meetings to ensure there is time to plan a clear pathway to success.
+The majority of congregations continue in the Kulanu Network after their first year given the exclusive access to timely briefings, ongoing learning and newly developed resources, as well as connections to other congregations engaging in this work.

 There are no fees to participate in Kulanu, making it easy for communities of any size to participate and benefit from the exclusive briefings, learning and networking opportunities and resources. initiatives congregations develop as part of Kulanu range in size and scope so they can be tailored to your congregation’s budget.